episerver/content-graph-js-sdk/decoupled-site/backend/README.md

 ## Setup and Run

-1. Run `setup.cmd`.
+1. On Windows, run `setup.cmd`.
 You can re-run `setup.cmd` at any time to reset the backend with a fresh database.
+    * On Mac OS or linux, run `setup.sh` to setup blobs for backend site.
+    * If you are on MacOS, follow the guide below to setup database in an Azure SQL Edge container.
 2. Config the Content Graph keys:
     * ./backend/appsettings.json
     * Set "FRONT_END_URI" to "http://localhost:3000" which is the frontend site you will run later.